Candid (organization): Formation–1997

 GuideStar was one of the first central sources of information on U.S. nonprofits and is the world's largest source of information about nonprofit organizations.
 GuideStar also serves to verify that a recipient organization is established and that donated funds go where the donor intended for individuals looking to give in the wake of disasters.

-Guidestar was founded by Arthur "Buzz" Schmidt in Williamsburg, Virginia in 1994, under the name Philanthropic Research, Inc. The company, which provided nonprofit information, officially received tax-exempt status as a 501(c)(3) public charity in 1996.
-In July of that year, Philanthropic Research, Inc. published the GuideStar Directory of American Charities, a CD and printed index that presented full reports on 35,000 charities and partial reports on 7,000 other charities.
-That fall, Philanthropic Research, Inc. officially launched its GuideStar website, allowing it to update the data more frequently and provide more extensive information.
-The organizations began doing business under the name, "GuideStar", although its official name remained Philanthropic Research, Inc. until September 2008.
+Guidestar was founded by Arthur "Buzz" Schmidt in Williamsburg, Virginia, in 1994, under the name Philanthropic Research, Inc. The company, which provided nonprofit information, officially received tax-exempt status as a 501(c)(3) public charity in 1996.
+In July of that year, Philanthropic Research, Inc., published the GuideStar Directory of American Charities, a CD and printed index that presented full reports on 35,000 charities and partial reports on 7,000 other charities.
+That fall, Philanthropic Research, Inc., officially launched its GuideStar website, allowing it to update the data more frequently and provide more extensive information.
+The organization began doing business under the name, "GuideStar", although its official name remained Philanthropic Research, Inc., until September 2008.

 Beginning in 1997, GuideStar began posting information on all 501(c)(3) nonprofits in the IRS Business Master File.
 By December, the database held information on more than 600,000 nonprofits.